Pfizer seeking FDA OK for COVID-19 vaccine booster dose - KESQ

 Pfizer is seeking U.S. approval of a booster dose of its two-shot COVID-19 vaccine.

-The company’s move follows an announcement by U.S. health officials last week of plans to give COVID-19 booster shots to all Americans to shore up their protection amid the surging delta variant of the virus.
-Officials said it is “very clear” that the vaccines’ protection against COVID-19 infections wanes over time.
+The FDA earlier this month said transplant recipients or others with weakened immune systems can get an extra dose of Pfizer or Moderna vaccines.
+Then last week, U.S. health officials announced plans to give COVID-19 booster shots to all Americans to shore up their protection amid the surging delta variant of the coronavirus.

+That plan drew criticism from scientists at the World Health Organization, who noted that poor countries are not getting enough vaccine for their initial rounds of shots.

-Pfizer’s vaccine received full FDA approval earlier this week; it had been used since last December under an emergency use authorization.
+Pfizer’s vaccine, jointly developed with Germany’s BioNTech, received full FDA approval earlier this week, also for those ages 16 and older.
+It had been given to that age group under an emergency use authorization, which is still the case for those ages 12 to 15.

 The three vaccines used in the U.S. made by Pfizer, Moderna and Johnson & Johnson are still preventing hospitalizations and deaths from COVID-19.
 But the vaccines don’t appear quite as strong against the highly contagious delta variant as they were against earlier versions of the virus.